Lizonghang/ESync/README.md

 > Note: This step can be ignored if **mode** is not *esync*.

-The State Server is used in ESync algorithm to assign the number of local iterations for each device automatically.
+The state server is used in ESync algorithm to assign the number of local iterations for each device automatically.
 The main idea is that, when the slowest device completes computations, other devices have completed local iterations as many times as possible.

-Run the following commands on cloud2 to start the State Server:
+Run the following commands on cloud2 to start the state server:

 ```
 > cd path/to/ESync/SimpleStateServer
 > nohup python manage.py runserver 0.0.0.0:10010 > /dev/null &
 ```

-The State Server will listen on port 10010 in the background to wait for the queries from workers.
+The state server will listen on port 10010 in the background to wait for the queries from workers.

 **Step 2: Start the Schduler**

-Run the following commands on cloud2 to start the Scheduler:
+Run the following commands on cloud2 (IP: 10.1.1.34) to start the scheduler:

 ```
 > cd path/to/ESync